buildpacks/spec/platform.md

 #### Mixin Resolution

 During the prepare phase, a list of provided mixins MUST be retrived from the provided run-image.
-The analyzer should either fail or ignore the previous image if the run-image is missing any mixins that were present on the previous image.
+The preparer should either fail or ignore the previous image if the run-image is missing any mixins that were present on the previous image.

 During detection, a list of required mixins MUST be resolved against a list of provided mixins.